MeshJS/mimir/README.md

 ## Local workflow

-1. Copy `mimir.config.example.json` to `mimir.config.json` and fill in the Supabase + LLM details.
+1. Copy `mimir.config.example.json` to `mimir.config.json` and fill in the Supabase + LLM details plus a `server.apiKey`, which every HTTP call must send in the `x-api-key` header (or `Authorization: Bearer <key>`).
+Run `npm run generate-apikey -- --config mimir.config.json` any time you want the project to mint a new random key and write it into the config.
 2. Bootstrap the database schema (runs `psql src/supabase/setup.sql`):

    ```bash